daopctn/WeatherStationMonitor/docs/INSTALL.md

 After successful installation:
 1. The app will automatically fetch weather data every 5 minutes
-2. View real-time data in the main window
+2. View real-time data in the Weather Overview tab
-3. Check historical charts for each city
+3. Check interactive historical charts in the Charts tab
+4. Explore comprehensive statistics and analytics in the Statistics tab
-4. Monitor temperature, humidity, pressure, and wind data
+5. Monitor temperature, humidity, pressure, wind data, and weather patterns
-5. Python analytics will calculate averages automatically
+6. Python analytics automatically calculate trends, patterns, and cross-location insights

 Enjoy monitoring the weather!